rasmartins/typemux/README.md

 - ✅ GraphQL schema with queries and mutations
 - ✅ Protocol Buffers (proto3) with services
 - ✅ OpenAPI 3.0 specification with paths
+- ✅ Go code with type-safe structs and interfaces

 ## Quick Start